 With your agent's public key and the user's private key, the app creates a hash of the message content and contacts Google to see if there is a matching hash from your agent.
 During this time, the user can see that the Messages app is in the process of verifying the message.

-If the user's hash matches a stored message hash from your agent, Google confirms that the message is verified.
-The Messages app displays the message in a conversation with your agent information and adds your agent name as a label on the message itself.
+If the user's hash matches a stored message hash from your agent, Google sends the verified result to the user's device and sends a verification receipt to the agent's webhook.
+The Messages app displays the message in a conversation with your agent information, including displaying your agent name below the message itself.

 If you send additional messages to the device, the whole process repeats: you fetch public keys and hash message content, and the Messages app verifies each message individually and displays all the messages together in your branded conversation.

 There are three situations in which a user might receive a message that the Messages app can't verify:

 - You didn't store the SMS message with the Verified SMS API before sending it.